2022–23 Cymru Premier

-The 2022–23 Cymru Premier (Uwch Gynghrair Cymru 2022–23) (known as the JD Cymru Premier for sponsorship reasons) is the 31st season of the Cymru Premier (formally known as the Welsh Premier League), the highest football league within Wales since its establishment in 1992.
-The New Saints were the defending champions, and retained the title on 17 March 2023 after a 0–0 draw against Connah's Quay Nomads.
+The 2022–23 Cymru Premier (Uwch Gynghrair Cymru 2022–23) (known as the JD Cymru Premier for sponsorship reasons) was the 31st season of the Cymru Premier (formally known as the Welsh Premier League), the highest football league within Wales since its establishment in 1992.

+The winners (The New Saints, their second consecutive league title win and fifteenth overall) qualified for the 2023–24 UEFA Champions League first qualifying round.
+The runners-up (Connah's Quay Nomads), third-placed team (Penybont), and Europa Conference League play-off winners (Haverfordwest County) qualified for the 2023–24 UEFA Europa Conference League first qualifying round.
+The bottom two teams (Airbus UK Broughton and Flint Town United) were relegated to the 2023–24 Cymru North.

 Teams

-Twelve teams contest the league – the top ten teams from the previous season, and one team each promoted from the second tier leagues, the Cymru North and Cymru South.
+Twelve teams contested the league – the top ten teams from the previous season, and one team each promoted from the second tier leagues, the Cymru North and Cymru South.
+The New Saints entered the season as defending champions.

-The two bottom placed teams from the 2021–22 season, Cefn Druids and Barry Town United, were relegated to the Cymru North and the Cymru South respectively for the 2022–23 season.

 Airbus UK Broughton, winners of the 2021–22 Cymru North were promoted to the league.
 Due to 2021–22 Cymru South champions Llantwit Major's failure to achieve a tier one licence, runners-up Pontypridd Town were promoted in their place.
+In June 2022, Pontypridd Town changed their name to Pontypridd United.

+The two bottom placed teams from the 2021–22 season, Cefn Druids and Barry Town United, were relegated to the Cymru North and the Cymru South respectively for the 2022–23 season.